SHOJIB-80/SHOJIB-80/README.md

 Centralized Control:
 The Main.java file acts as the hub, integrating all modules and providing an interactive menu for easy navigation.
-This system is an efficient tool for organizing school operations and serves as a foundational project for understanding Java concepts like object-oriented programming, file handling, and modular design.
+This system is an efficient tool for organizing school operations and serves as a foundational project for understanding Java concepts like object-oriented programming, file handling, and modular [...]

 ### Project Name: The Hangman Game ,  Link: (https://github.com/SHOJIB-80/The-Hangman)
 Introduction:
 "The Hangman Game" is a simple and engaging word-guessing game where players attempt to uncover a hidden word one letter at a time.
-With each incorrect guess, a part of the hangman figure is drawn, adding suspense and challenge to the gameplay.
+With each incorrect guess, a part of the hangman figure is drawn[...]

 Used Language: C
 Key Features: